lixvbnet/LC/Playground/Quicksort.md

-## Quicksort using Hoare Partitioning
+## Quicksort using Hoare Partition

+Hoare partition works best in most cases.
+Even when there are many **duplicate** numbers, it can still partition the numbers evenly.
+But it is much harder to understand and implement.

 ```go
 package main